Fleshgrinder/ConnectFour/README.md

 ## How to deploy?

-Either execute `make` or `npm update && bower update && grunt`.
+Either execute `make`, `make.bat` (Windows), or `npm update && bower update && grunt`.
 That’s all, really!
 Just load the generated `index.html` in your browser and you’re able to play “Connect Four”.

 ## How to play?